Pohnpei: Miscreants and missionaries

 From this time onward, whaling and trading vessels came in increasing numbers.
 Very soon a "large colony of beachcombers, escaped convicts, and ship's deserters became established ashore," identified as "chiefly bad characters," according to the log of the Swedish frigate Eugenie.
 The first missionary to arrive was Father Louis Désiré Maigret, a Roman Catholic priest.
 He had sailed from Honolulu on the schooner Notre Dame de Paix and began his efforts in December 1837, but he departed on 29 July 1838 for Valparaíso after seven unsuccessful months.
 In his company were "several Mangarevans and Tahitians," some of whom remained on Pohnpei and left descendants.
-Ten years later Maigret returned to the Hawaiian kingdom as Bishop of Honolulu.
+Ten years later Maigret returned to the Hawaiian Kingdom as Bishop of Honolulu.
 A group of Protestant missionaries from New England established themselves permanently on Pohnpei in 1852.
 Their letters and journals contain a wealth of information about the island and are preserved at Harvard University.

 A drastic population decline occurred after 1854, due to a smallpox epidemic.

-During the American Civil War, to counteract the United States blockade of their ports, Confederate States Navy ships hunted Yankee merchant shipping.
-On April 1, 1865, the CSS Shenandoah surprised four United States whalers at Ascension Island (Pohnpei) and destroyed them all.
+During the American Civil War, to counteract the Union Navy blockade of their ports, Confederate States Navy ships hunted Yankee merchant shipping.
+On 1 April 1865, the CSS Shenandoah surprised four United States whalers at Ascension Island (Pohnpei) and destroyed them all.
 The local king, Nananierikie, was delighted to receive much of the spoils from this action.

 Spanish rule

 By 1886 the Spaniards claimed the Caroline Islands which were part of the Manila-based Spanish East Indies and began to exert political authority.
 They founded the city Santiago de la Ascensión in what today is Kolonia (from Spanish colonia or colony).
 The Spanish built several government buildings, a fort, a church and a school.
 Spanish Capuchin friars were also sent from Manila to Pohnpei to preach the Catholic faith.
-After the 1898 Spanish–American War, the German Empire purchased the Caroline island group from Spain in 1899 together with the Marianas (except Guam) and 4 years later the Marshall Islands for 17 million goldmark.
+After the 1898 Spanish–American War, the German Empire purchased the Caroline island group from Spain in 1899 together with the Marianas (except Guam) and four years later the Marshall Islands for 17 million goldmark.